 In my last post, Do you Travel Like a Tortoise or a Hare?
-I explored different travel styles and my readers learned that I am definitely a travel hare.
-This has brought about some great adventures, often involving my dad, who also travels like a hare.
-Although this trip brought a bit of danger, travelling this way has created some really fun adventures and are prominent in my memories.
+I explored different travel styles, and my readers learned that I am definitely a travel hare.
+This style has brought about some great adventures, often involving my dad, who also travels like a hare.
+Although this trip brought a bit of danger, traveling this way has created some enjoyable experiences and has given us many excellent memories.

-My parents have a timeshare in Cancun, Mexico so it is a place that we have returned to for over 20 years.
+My parents have a timeshare in Cancun, Mexico, so it is a place that we have returned to for over 20 years.
 About 15 years ago, before it was feasible to do internet research while abroad, my dad and I had enough of lying on the beach and wanted some adventure.
-We considered Cuba, but didn’t want to break the law and the next closest interesting place was Belize.
+We considered Cuba but didn’t want to break the law, and the next closest interesting place was Belize.
 I had seen beautiful pictures in travel magazines, so we went in search of seeing those pics in real life.
-Fortunately in our time there we have come to know a local, Daniel, who serves as our driver if we want to leave the Cancun area.
-Daniel life doesn’t take him far from the Cancun area and he did not know anything about Belize.
+Fortunately, in our time in Mexico, we have come to know a local, Daniel, who serves as our driver if we want to leave the Cancun area.
+Daniel’s life doesn’t take him far from the Cancun area, and he did not know anything about Belize.
 The only city he had heard of was Belize City, so that is where we headed.
-My whole family at the time, my mom and dad, my husband and myself, my brother and his 2-year old son, set off in a van with Daniel headed off to what we thought looked like this…
+My whole family at the time, my mom and dad, my husband and myself, my brother and his 2-year old son, set off in a van with Daniel and headed off to what we thought looked like this…

 If only we would have had the internet, we could have seen this before we set off-